hypo69/hypo/docs/gemini/out/en/doc/src/utils/autodoc.md

 ### `example_function`

-**Description**: An example function demonstrating the `autodoc` decorator.
+**Description**: An example function demonStarting the `autodoc` decorator.
 It prints a message indicating the input parameters and updates its docstring with the last call timestamp.

 **Parameters**:
 - `param1` (int): The first input parameter.